-(Editor’s Note: Adrian Younge, film editor and musician currently touring as Adrian Younge and The Black Dynamite Sound Orchestra recenly gave us details on his creative processes.
+(Editor’s Note: Adrian Younge, producer, collector, composer, and musician currently touring as Adrian Younge and The Black Dynamite Sound Orchestra recenly gave us details on his creative processes.
 Jeff Brummett, musician and now occasional contributor, interviewed Adrian a few months back.
 Stay tuned for his extensive, upcoming interview with Soul Cinema icon, Jamaa Fanaka. -DM)

 By Jeff Brummett

 Adrian Younge is the composer, producer and songwriter for the amazingly righteous Black Dynamite soundtrack.
 An homage to classic blaxploitation films, the movie and especially the soundtrack are pitch perfect.
 He went to severe lengths to perfect and duplicate the analog sounds of classic era Soul Cinema creating a very distinct flavor mirroring the original intentions and grooves of those groundbreaking works.
 The attention to detail and painstaking long hours really bring this project an authenticity that is tremendously impressive.
 Adrian was also the editor for the film Black Dynamite, so this was very much a passion project for him.
 We look forward to hearing more from this multi-talented artist.